The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Evaluation of Synthetic Data Generated from T2I Models

-\textbf{Models. } We select LDMv1.5~\citep{ldmrombach} and LDMv3.5L~\citep{sd35model} models for the presentation of results.
+\textbf{Datasets. } We employ three datasets --CC12M, ImageNet-1k, and DCI-- to evaluate the utility of synthetic data generated from T2I models.
+CC12M~\citep{datasetcc12m} is a large-scale, internet-crawled image-text dataset containing 12 million image-caption pairs, where we investigate the effect of increasing prompt detail and length on the utility axes of synthetic images.
+ImageNet-1k~\citep{imagenet} is a widely used, object-centric, curated dataset with 1,000 classes, where we examine the effect of concept specificity on the utility axes.
+DCI~\citep{dcidataset} is a large-scale, human-curated image-caption dataset featuring detailed, long captions for each image, where we further explore prompt complexity using \emph{very long} prompts.
+More details are presented in Appendix~\ref{app:dataset_details}.\looseness-1 \\ \textbf{Models. } We select LDMv1.5~\citep{ldmrombach} and LDMv3.5L~\citep{sd35model} models for the presentation of results.
 We also include the evaluation results from LDMv3.5M~\citep{sd35model} and LDM-XL~\citep{sdxl} in Appendix~\ref{app:xl35m}.
 LDMv1.5 is the early high-performing T2I model using the latent diffusion model (LDM) architecture~\citep{ldmrombach}, while LDMv3.5L is its latest successor, employing a rectified flow model~\citep{rectifiedflow}.
 These models are representative of current open-source T2I models and illustrate the trend of model improvement over time.
 We consider the following guidance techniques: CFG~\citep{cfg} (referred to as vanilla guidance), and advanced guidance approaches including CADS~\citep{cads}, interval guidance~\citep{intervalguide}, and APG~\citep{apg}.
 We also explore the effect of explicitly expanding prompts by adding information, using large language models to expand each caption to $N_{\text{gen}}$ different captions with maximum thirty words.
 Additionally, we report evaluation results of Flux-schnell~\citep{flux2024} and Infinity~\citep{infinityautoregressive} to cover more model types, to which advanced guidance methods are not applicable.
 Considering the limited inference-time interventions, we present the results for these two models in Appendix~\ref{app:additional_models}.
-More implementation details are presented in Appendix~\ref{app:exp_details}.\looseness-1
+More implementation details are presented in Appendix~\ref{app:exp_details}.\looseness-1 \\ \textbf{Metrics. } We use the aesthetic score~\citep{aesthetic_v2_5} to assess image quality, the Vendi score~\citep{vendiscore} to measure diversity, and the Davidsonian Scene Graph (DSG) score~\citep{dsg} to evaluate prompt consistency. \xf{Our human evaluations in Appendix~\ref{app:human_eval} confirm the validity of the automatic metrics.} We also report widely used reference-based metrics, including FDD (Fr\'{e}chet distance using DINOv2~\citep{dinov2})~\citep{fddmetric}, precision~\citep{prmetric}, density and coverage~\citep{dcmetric}. \footnote{Unless otherwise specified, we use the DINOv2~\citep{dinov2} feature space to compute these metrics, since it has been found to correlate well with human judgement~\citep{hall2024towards,fddmetric}.}\looseness-1